 (49) If the Pro Vice-Chancellor or their delegate determines that the Intellectual Property is not suitable for registration and Commercialisation or if the Commercialisation process has been terminated by the University, unless the University requires such Intellectual Property, then the employee(s) or Student(s) who created the Intellectual Property may request the University to transfer ownership of the Intellectual Property to them.
 This request must be made in writing to the Pro Vice-Chancellor.

-(51) In accordance with legislation and University Records Management Policy, Research Code of Practice and other relevant data management policies which may be developed from time to time, employees must ensure that full and accurate records are made and kept of all their activities associated with the development of Intellectual Property arising from research (including, bound laboratory notebooks, prototypes, formulae, data, software code, theses, grant applications, and reports), course development materials and Commercialisation activities (including market assessments, term sheets, prior art searches and agreements).
+(51) In accordance with legislation and University Records and Archives Management Policy, Research Code of Practice and other relevant data management policies which may be developed from time to time, employees must ensure that full and accurate records are made and kept of all their activities associated with the development of Intellectual Property arising from research (including, bound laboratory notebooks, prototypes, formulae, data, software code, theses, grant applications, and reports), course development materials and Commercialisation activities (including market assessments, term sheets, prior art searches and agreements).